RicardoAzuul/code-institute-ms2-interactive-frontend/README.md

 ### Existing Features

----

-### Features Left to Implement

 - Navigation bar: contains links to all the pages and allows users to browse to pages.
-- Footer: contains general info.
+- Footer: contains copyright info.
 - Game interface:
 - Score tracker
-- Timer?
+- High scores page
-- Individual scoreboard
 - How to play page
 - Settings page

+---

+### Features Left to Implement

+- Classic Simon Mode: a setting on the Game settings page that allows you the run the game like Simon: each time the same sequence is used, but one more step is added to the sequence.

 ---